-St Bavo’s Cathedral is the most majestic church in Ghent.
-It is the main church of the Diocese of Ghent and also the seat of the chapter of canons.
-Furthermore, St Bavo’s is the oldest parish church in Ghent.
-The earliest sources that mention this church date back to the 10th century.
-The current building dates from the 13th to 16th century.
+St Bavo’s Cathedral is the most monumental church in Ghent.
+The cathedral is the principal church of the diocese of Ghent and also serves as the seat of the chapter of canons.
+A few years ago, the cathedral also became the parish church of St John’s parish

 In one word: MAJESTIC ►